-3.7.2 - Number of functional MoUs with institutions of national and/or international importance, other universities, industries, corporate houses, etc. during the year (only
+3.7.2 - Number of functional MoUs with institutions of national and/or international importance, other universities, industries, corporate houses, etc. during the year (only functional MoUs with ongoing activities to be considered)

+87

-File Description Documents e-copies of the MoUs with institution/ industry/ corporate house No File Uploaded Details of functional MoUs with institutions of national, international importance, other institutions etc. during the year View File Any additional information No File Uploaded
+File Description Documents

+e-copies of the MoUs with institution/ industry/ corporate house No File Uploaded

+Details of functional MoUs with institutions of national, international importance, other institutions etc. during the year View File

+Any additional information No File Uploaded